Disease landscape

 Breast Cancer

 In the V4 countries, a moderate level of restrictions was identified in access to both diagnosis and treatment of breast cancer assessed together.
-Overall GAP results in analysed countries are varying from 45 to 64 points.
-The overall score is mainly influenced by the low proportion of patients treated with modern conjugates, the benchmark for the use of innovative therapies in breast cancer in this edition.
-The low proportion of patients treated with these drugs is either due to the lack of reimbursement or the limitations of their reimbursement indications in 2023.
+Overall GAP results in analysed countries are varying from 44 to 59 points.
+The overall score is mainly influenced by the low proportion of patients treated with modern conjugates, the benchmark for the use of innovative therapies in breast cancer.
+The low proportion of patients treated with these drugs is either due to the lack of reimbursement or the limitations of their reimbursement indications in 2024.

 Cross-Country